Periodic Chains Scheduling on Dedicated Resources -- A Crucial Problem in Time-Sensitive Networks: Solution Approach and Algorithms

 \subsubsection{Feasibility Issues}

-The aforementioned CP approach consistently finds feasible solutions for 100\% utilized instances.
-Nevertheless, when the utilization drops, it may happen that the heuristic cannot transform the provided order into a feasible solution.
-However, this happens at worst for 10\% of instances on the most affected instance set.
-Furthermore, as we show in \cref{sec:experiments}, the local search successfully finds feasible solutions for less-utilized instances even without a warm start.
+The aforementioned CP approach consistently finds feasible solutions for most of the 100\%-utilized instances; we observed this during the experimentation reported in the following sections of the paper.
+Nevertheless, when utilization drops, it may happen that the heuristic cannot transform the provided order into a feasible solution.
+As results of \cref{sec:exp-feas} show, this happens at worst for 10\% of instances on the most affected instance set.
+Furthermore, the local search successfully finds feasible solutions for less-utilized instances even without a warm start.

-This is demonstrated in \cref{fig:issue_of_cp}.
+This phenomenon is shown in \cref{fig:issue_of_cp}.
 In \cref{fig:issue_before}, the schedule of one specific resource produced by the CP warm start is clearly feasible.
-However, when the FFS heuristic processes tasks row by row, we can see in \cref{fig:issue_after} that it misplaces task \textbf{123}; this CP model would put the task into the second row, but the heuristic schedules it in the first one, as it operates in a first fit manner, and there is excessive space available.
-This creates a gap due to the task's periodicity.
-Finally, this inefficiency makes it impossible to schedule task \textbf{187} with a long processing time later.
+However, when the FFS heuristic processes tasks row by row, we can see in \cref{fig:issue_after} that it misplaces task \emph{123}; this CP model would put the task into the second row, but the heuristic schedules it in the first one, as it operates in a first fit manner, and there is excessive space available.
+This creates a gap due to the periodicity of the task.
+This inefficiency in the schedule eventually leads to the state shown in \cref{fig:issue_after}.
+Although we were able to schedule all the tasks until that point, once a task \emph{187} (row 12 in \cref{fig:issue_before}) is to be processed, there is no longer enough space to schedule it successfully.